Home > Property > Who Pays the Court Costs for an Eviction in the UK?

 Failing to follow the residential eviction process to the letter can lead to significant delays — or much worse.

-The best time to protect yourself when letting out residential property is when drafting the AST agreement or lease and it can be exceptionally important to obtain a property owning guarantor, if possible.
+The best time to protect yourself when letting out residential property is when drafting the tenancy agreement and it can be exceptionally important to obtain a property owning guarantor, if possible.

 Helix Law’s expert property eviction solicitors act for landlords in disputes nationwide and are more than happy to help.

-We also offer affordable fixed-fee services to navigate the Section 21 and Section 8 eviction routes from start to finish.
+We have transparent fees to assist you with navigating the Section 8 eviction routes from start to finish.

 *Residential eviction procedures differ in Northern Ireland, Scotland, and Wales